Niriel/yummycurry/README.rst

     assert dbl_inc(10) == 22

     # Function composition is associative: as long as the order or the leaves
-    # is preserved, the way that tree branches does not matter.
+    # is preserved, the way that the tree forks does not matter.
     pipeline_1 = compose(compose(dbl, compose(inc, dbl)), compose(inc, inc))
     pipeline_2 = compose(compose(compose(compose(dbl, inc), dbl), inc), inc)
     assert pipeline_1(10) == 2 * (1 + 2 * (1 + 1 + 10))